FlxVctr/RADICES/README.md

 This will open a link to Twitter that requires you (or someone else) to log in with their Twitter account.
 Once logged in, a 6-digit authorisation key will be shown on the screen.
 This key has to be entered into the console window where `twauth.py` is still running.
 When they code was entered, it will be added to the `tokens.csv` file (which is created, if it does not exist).
 For the software to run, the app has to be authorised by at least one Twitter user.

 ### Pipenv
-We recommend installing [pipenv](https://pipenv.readthedocs.io/en/latest/) to create a virtual environment with all the required packages.
+We highly recommend installing [pipenv](https://pipenv.readthedocs.io/en/latest/) to create a virtual environment with all the required packages in the respective versions.
 After installing pipenv, navigate to the project directory and run:

 ```